American Obesity Advocates

 UPDATING ACCESS

-TROA strives to ensure that insurance coverage includes obesity screening, counseling, and treatment services, leaving no one behind.
 By removing barriers to access, more individuals will have the opportunity to receive the care they need to overcome obesity and its associated health risks.
 By treating obesity with the seriousness it deserves, we can promote more effective interventions and support for those affected.